 Although 1 and 2 euro cent coins are in circulation in many European countries, Belgium, the Netherlands, Finland, and Ireland have generally phased out these small coins by allowing retailers to round goods up or down to the nearest five cents.
 Most likely smaller currency in Belgium will not be handed out as change (unlike in bordering countries such as Germany), although 5, 10, 20, 50 cents, and €1, 2 coins are commonly used currency in Belgium.
 Currency in Belgium also includes notes of €5, 10, 20, 50, 100, 200, and 500.
 Most grocery stores and retail will not accept notes above €100.

 Cash machines and ATMs in Belgium

 There are over 13,700 cash dispensers and ATMs in Belgium.
 Most are at most Belgian banks.
 They all take the Bancontact/Mister Cash cards from Belgian banks, as well as some international debit and credit cards.
 Certain ATMs may not issue cash on credit cards, in which case sometimes trying a different Belgian bank’s ATM can work, otherwise you will need to visit a bank office to take out cash.

 Dispenser lobbies within Belgian banks are open after hours but usually only for bank customers, who must swipe their bank card for entry.
 You may find yourself queuing at peak times for an ATM at central banks in Brussels, or that machines are low on cash after a big Saturday night.

 Banks in Belgium

 There are a number of large and small Belgian banks to choose from, including those offering specialized financial services for expats.
-See Expatica’s directory for listings and more information on banks in Belgium.
+See Expatica’s directory for listings of banks in Belgium.

 The full range of financial services is on offer, including expat banking services in English.
 Most websites of Belgian banks include a branch finder.
 All the major banks in Belgium offer their services in French, Dutch, and English, and some expat services offer more.
 Most banks in Belgium open between 9:00-17:30, sometimes closing for around an hour for lunch.